Why Do You Need Statutory Accounts & Filings For your Business?

 1. Balance Sheet:

 A balance sheet shows the total worth of your company by providing a detailed report of assets, liabilities, and owner’s equity.
-This statement shows what a company owns, owes, and owed at the end of a financial year.
+This statement shows what a company owns, owes, and owes at the end of a financial year.

 2. Profit and Loss Statement: